Adrienne Bolland: Later life

 In 1930 she married another aviator, Ernest Vinchon.
 Her combative nature continued to polarize those who knew her; a 1933 accident she survived was later ruled to have been the result of sabotage.

 She and her husband became active in leftist political causes throughout the decade.
 They supported suffragist Louise Weiss, and later the Republicans during the Spanish Civil War.
 During World War II they remained in France and were part of the resistance.

 She remained humble about her Andes flight.
 On its 50th anniversary, in 1971, she told a journalist who asked about it that "[u]ltimately, it doesn't interest me.
 I'm much more interested in what's happening now than 50 years ago."
 She died in Paris in 1975.

 Legacy

 In addition to the awards she received throughout her lifetime, she has been recognized more recently.
 A street and lycée have been named for her in Poissy, a Paris suburb.

 In 2005 La Poste, the French postal service, issued a stamp honouring her.

 The Paris Tramway T3, which came into operation on 15 December 2012, has nine of the 26 stops named after notable women; the Adrienne Bolland stop is on boulevard Mortier in the 20th arrondissement.

-A stamp celebrating the centenary of Bolland's flight crossing the Andes was issues in Argentina in 2021.
+A stamp celebrating the centenary of Bolland's flight crossing the Andes was issued in Argentina in 2021.